5apps/liquor-cabinet/README.md

 added to existing systems and user accounts, so you will have to add your own OAuth dialog for remoteStorage authorizations and persist the tokens in Redis.

-If you have any questions about this program, drop by #remotestorage on Freenode, or [post to the RS forums](https://community.remotestorage.io/c/server-development), and we'll happily answer them.
+If you have any questions about this program, please [post to the RS forums](https://community.remotestorage.io/c/server-development), and we'll gladly answer them.

 ## Contributing